-Put this in the context of a certain pandemic that got us permanently eating in for months on end, and suddenly those pictures were all we got.
-A tempting Instagram feed filling up our post-lockdown dining lists.
+The COVID-19 pandemic forced us to permanently eat in for months on end, reminiscing on pre-pandemic photographs, with a tempting Instagram feed filling up our post-lockdown dining lists.
 We could look but not touch.

 With our feeds influencing where we ached to go for the most Instagrammable (or simply drool-worthy) dishes, staying ahead of the picture-taking game has never been more important to restauranteurs.

 Want to take a great picture of your dishes that attracts a generous footfall to your restaurant?
-Then keep on reading for our top food photography tips.
+Then keep on reading for our top restaurant food photography tips.
+Your best food photos are just moments away.

 Why is food photography important?

-With about 44% of new food businesses* started since the first lockdown being home-based, delicious-looking photos are dominating the social space.
-Chances are you too need to significantly up your food photography game.
-Especially if you want to stand out in an already oversaturated social media pool filled with food bloggers, home cooks, and content creators whose entire focus is on photographing food…daily.
+In the present day, it’s imperative for hospitality owners to up their food photography game in order to stand out in an already oversaturated social media pool filled with food bloggers, home cooks, and content creators whose entire focus is on photographing food… Daily.

 No social media marketing plan in 2021 will be complete without a gorgeous portfolio of reservation-inspiring photos.
 In a world where our average attention span can hardly pass the eight-second mark* you need to communicate faster than ever before.